Best Practices for setting up the Persistent Mobile Foundation Analytics production Cluster

 This topic describes the list of best practices that include the DOs and the DON’Ts to be followed while setting up an Analytics Server in production.

-PMF Analytics Server - Configuration settings
+Configuration settings

 Data purging has to be applied to the production environment, mandatorily, in order to not persist the entire document set from the beginning.
 By setting the appropriate TTL values for various event documents, the search scope for Elasticsearch queries can be reduced considerably.
-Following are the TTL values that are to be set for the Persistent Mobile Foundation Analytics v9.1 Server:
+Following are the TTL values that are to be set for the Persistent Mobile Foundation Analytics PMF 9.x Server:

 TTL properties for Analytics Event/Documents